20 Sep MASTERING THE ART OF PATIENCE …

 Nightfall will be self-sufficient when it comes to water.
 Rainfall from our creekside shed roof will be collected in a 5000G galvanised tank, then pumped-up to the header storage tanks on the hill and gravity-fed to each tent.
 UV-treatment will ensure the water is safe for drinking.

 The other major challenge this week was rain, complete with an impressive show of thunder and lightening over our Gold Coast Hinterland region.
 The 41-mm which fell returned our final tent site to mud, so it’s back to doing odd jobs while we wait for the ground to dry once again.
 If all goes to plan we should be able to drill the post holes next week and the camp’s plumbing trenches will go in the following week.
 With the final piece of critical infrastructure in place we’ll at last feel confident enough to name an opening date.
 Fingers crossed we don’t get more than a few showers before then.

-The UK’s Kirsty Phillips has also been at nightfall a few weeks now.
-Her marketing background and creative thinking has been refreshing, as we dream-up an opening special and revamp the website to reflect nightfall camp’s evolving identity.
-She’s a whiz at weeding bindi-thorns from the grass, so we can all walk barefoot; a dab-hand helping to sew canvas walls for nightfall’s luxury tents, and to top it off she shares our passion for the natural treasures which surround us.
-A while ago we used pebbles from nightfall’s creek to craft a prototype doormat for the entry to each tent.
+The UK’s Kirsty Phillips has also been at Nightfall a few weeks now.
+Her marketing background and creative thinking has been refreshing, as we dream-up an opening special and revamp the website to reflect Nightfall’s evolving identity.
+She’s a whiz at weeding bindi-thorns from the grass, so we can all walk barefoot; a dab-hand helping to sew canvas walls for Nightfall’s luxury tents, and to top it off she shares our passion for the natural treasures which surround us.
+A while ago we used pebbles from Nightfall’s creek to craft a prototype doormat for the entry to each tent.
 Kirsty’s been hard at work collecting suitable stones for the real thing.
-While fossicking on nightfall’s Christmas Creek ‘beach’, she also created a stunning collection of small coloured stones, shown in the photo at the top of this blog post.
+While fossicking on Nightfall’s Christmas Creek ‘beach’, she also created a stunning collection of small coloured stones, shown in the photo at the top of this blog post.